 The first and most important step to take towards obtaining reimbursement coverage from Medicare for the mobility device is visiting your doctor.
 Your doctor or physical therapist is responsible for writing a prescription for the medicare rollator.
 It then becomes documented in your medical records that you require assistance walking.
 In most cases, Medicare will pay 80% of the rollator costs.
 Be sure to check your supplemental insurance policy for the details of your plan that will cover whatever Medicare does not –minimizing as much out of pocket expense as possible.

-Towson Medical is an Approved Medicare Dealer
+Towson Medical Equipment is an Approved Medicare Dealer

 After you have received your prescription, you want to locate a medical equipment supplier that accepts Medicare and will take Medicare payments.
 You can shop at a local vendor or search online for a medical equipment provider that carries rollators, but most of the time they are not medicare approved and medicare will not pay.
 You may be tempted to want to shop around for price and options.
 Many of the big name pharmacies and wholesale stores also carry rollators, but they are also not approved to sell to Medicare patients.
-So, if you do not want to pay out of pocket for one the you should call Towson Medical Equipment Company.
+So, if you do not want to pay out of pocket for the one you should call Towson Medical Equipment Company.
 We have several models in stock and surely one that fits your style, or weight capacity.
 Also, if you visit one of our locations you will find a variety of rollators that should make finding one that suits you and your needs smooth and satisfying.

 Medicare will pay for you to have a new rollator every five years.
 Remember, whether you are getting your first medicare rollator or replacing an old one, for Medicare to issue reimbursement coverage, you will need a new prescription from your doctor or physical therapist each and every time.

-Medicare Rollator or Walker
+Medicare Rollator & Mobility Walker in Baltimore, MD

 Forms to Take to Your Doctor: Get PDF Here: Rollator Walker Order Form